Living in Arizona means that once our monsoon season hits, many homeowners will brush off the news of bad weather until it’s too late.

 Before any storms, make sure your home has been properly taken care of.
-You’ll want to “batten down the hatches” since strong wind will be the top factor that affects your roof.
+You’ll want to “batten down the hatches” since the strong wind will be the top factor that affects your roof.
 Follow these steps to help ensure your roof will be secured against leaks.

 Having a professional roofing contractor inspect your roof for weak areas that can cause issues during a severe storm is an important step to take, and it’s something we offer for free here at Mikku & Sons.

-All flashing should be sealed, properly aligned, and checked for rust, corrosion or separating.
+All flashing should be sealed, properly aligned, and checked for rust, corrosion or separation.
 Shingle tabs that are curled or lifted from a poor seal or prior wind damage, or those that have lost their protective granules, need to be replaced or resealed.

 Fasteners, tiles, flashing, ridges, and risers must be in working order.
 Chipped, delaminated, slipping, or sliding tiles must be repaired, restored, or replaced.
-Flying tiles can become dangerous projectiles during high speed winds.
+Flying tiles can become dangerous projectiles during high-speed winds.

 Metal that buckles, fasteners that are the wrong type or are no longer functional, and unsealed or unseated flashing are signs of problem areas on your metal roofing system.

-An emergency roof repair inspection for a flat roof means checking for ponding or pooling water, torn, cracked or broken surfaces, improper or non-functioning fasteners, buckling, poor seals, and overall flashing problems.
+An emergency roof repair inspection for a flat roof means checking for ponding or pooling water, torn, cracked, or broken surfaces, improper or non-functioning fasteners, buckling, poor seals, and overall flashing problems.